 A rental lease is a complex legal document unto itself.
 The complexities can increase exponentially when it is a multiple tenant lease agreement.
 This is why we suggest letting your LegalShield provider lawyer review your multi-tenant lease before anyone signs it.
 Make sure all necessary clauses are in place, and you are protected from the scenarios listed above.

 And if you’re not already a member, see how on-demand law makes expert legal access affordable for everyone.
-Get help with leases, tax issues, estate planning, traffic tickets—any of the legal issues that simply come with life.
+Get help with leases, tax issues, help with traffic tickets, probate issues that require estate planning lawyers —really any of the legal issues that simply come with life.

 Pre-Paid Legal Services, Inc. (“PPLSI”) provides access to legal services offered by a network of provider law firms to PPLSI members through membership-based participation.
 Neither PPLSI nor its officers, employees or sales associates directly or indirectly provide legal services, representation, or advice.
 The information available in this blog is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 The blog post is not a substitute for competent legal counsel from a licensed professional lawyer in the state or province where your legal issues exist, and the reader is strongly encouraged to seek legal counsel for your specific legal matter.
 Information contained in the blog may be provided by authors who could be third-party paid contributor.
 All information by authors are accepted in good faith, however, PPLSI makes no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of such information.